Casa de Sueno Playa del Carmen

 What else do I need to know?

-There has been a lot of press lately about the need for visitors to keep their passports and tourist card (you will get this when you enter the country) with you at all times in order to prove that you are in the country legally.
+There has been a lot of press lately about the need for visitors to keep their passports with you at all times in order to prove that you are in the country legally.
 Although we have never encountered this, we have heard that sometimes tourists may be asked to provide this documentation.
 But we are very hesitant to carry our passports around with us.
-So we choose to follow the advice of others and have a photo of our passports on our phone, and take a picture of the tourist card with our phones as well.
+So we choose to follow the advice of others and have a photo of our passports on our phone.
 We keep the originals in the safe in the condo.

 I have more questions!